S3Infosoft/s3-payment-tracker/README.md

 - click on sync botton to sync reservation into loyalty app
 - resrvation will be shown into "already sync" section after successful sync
 - check your Users,Profile,Gust,Reservation database again ,new entries would have been created
-- check your email ,email will have email id and password for login
+- check your email ,email will have email id and password for login that is created automatically

 - --------------------------------------------------------------------------